 One of the most common solar-related myths out there is that it’s mostly just the rich who are going solar.
 We’ve seen indication in the past that this stereotype was not true.
 However, a study just released by the Center for American Progress (CAP) is certainly the most recent and most comprehensive study on the matter that I’ve seen.

-News tagged Manufacturing & Trade
+News tagged International Trade

 You are here